sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 The above config is the basic config for the security system, since [most configuration properties](./../../configuration.md) have default values.

 - _line 3_: Enable the security system.
 - _line 4_: The security system needs a strong secret key, which is used to encrypt the JSON Web Token. **This key should never been exposed to the public**.
-You can use [ZenTS-CLI](./../../cli.md) to generate a secret key by calling `zen security:secret-key` on your terminal.
+You can use [ZenTS-CLI](./../../cli.md) to generate a secret key by calling `zen security:secret-key` in a terminal.
 - _line 5_: Here we define our so-called security provider(s).
-A provider needs at least a entity, where it will fetch the credentials from the user (or any additional user related data).
+A provider needs at least a entity, which is connected to a corresponding table containing user data.
 ZenTS supports multiple security providers.
-When using multiple security providers, you've to specify a `name` property for every provider to identify it later.
+When using multiple security providers, you've to specify a `name` property for every provider.
 - _line 6_: We enable a store (redis in that case) for our security provider.
-Session related data will be saved in the store, which means a store is always mandatory.
-ZenTS supports other stores (discussed later in this guide) then Redis, but given its nature as key-value store, redis is generally considered the best choice to save sessions.
+Session related data will be saved in that store (a store is always mandatory).
+ZenTS supports other store types (discussed later in this guide) then redis, but given its nature as key-value store, redis is generally considered the best choice to save sessions.

 Before we can using our security provider, we need to create the `User` entity: